achuchulev/tf-maps-lookups/README.md

 ```
 terraform workspace select dev
-terraform destroy # type _dev_ when asked, to specify which environment you are going to destroy
+terraform destroy
 ```

+typing _dev_ when asked, to specify which environment you are going to destroy

 ### Prod

 ```
 terraform workspace select prod
-terraform destroy # type _prod_ when asked, to specify which environment you are going to destroy
+terraform destroy
 ```

+typing _prod_ when asked, to specify which environment you are going to destroy

 ### Lab